The amount of Child Care Subsidy you can get depends on the type of approved child care you use. It also depends on the age of your child.

 |In Home Care (per family)||$25.48|

-In some cases your child’s school level will mean we use a different hourly rate cap.
+In some cases your child’s age will mean we use a different hourly rate cap.

 |School aged and in Centre Based Day Care||Outside School Hours Care|